afiqiqmal/parcel-track/README.md

 -->

 Simple Parcel Tracker for Local Parcel Courier.
-Basically it just crawl the courier website/API.
-Need time to time monitor changes before failure happen.
+Basically it just crawl the courier website or existing API.
+Need time to time to monitor web/api changes before failure happen.

 <br>